1,000+ Opportunities

 More information about the RSAT program State Financial Assistance (SFA) This program provides funding to local criminal justice agencies, institutions of higher education, and non-profits, as appropriated by the Florida Legislature.
 More information about the SFA program Florida Department of Law Enforcement Priorities

-Based on current listing details, eligibility includes: Local law enforcement agencies, criminal justice agencies, and nonprofits in Florida.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local law enforcement agencies, criminal justice agencies, and nonprofits in Florida.
+Confirm the full requirements in the official notice before applying.

 State Homeland Security Grant Program (SHSP) is sponsored by Florida Department of Law Enforcement (FDLE).
 FDLE serves as the State Administering Agency for various federal and state grant programs for Florida's criminal justice community.
 This program supports public safety initiatives at the state and local levels, including funding for law enforcement agencies, fire departments, emergency medical services, and community organizations engaged in crime prevention solutions.